fgonzalez3/mada-bat-kobuvirus/README.md

 This repo contains analyses for the Madagascar bat Kobuvirus paper.
 This repo is designed to document which samples from fecal metagenomes have detectable Kobuvirus.

-Sub-directories within this repo contain pipeline directions used to determine which samples are positive for Kobuviruses, as well as data used to make each figure.
+Sub-directories within this repo contain pipeline directions used to determine which samples are positive for Kobuviruses, as well as data used to make phylogenies.

 Pipeline for Kobuvirus [NCBI reference based detection](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/Finding-Initial-Kobuvirus-Positives.md) and [our whole genome reference based](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/BLAST_OP287812.md) detection following Kobuvirus full genome discovery.